 Introduction to the Bredesen Protocol

 Alzheimer’s Disease is the result of cognitive decline, which has many causes.
 Dr. Dale Bredesen, MD, a leading neurologist, has taken his over 30 years of clinical and research experience and developed a protocol for preventing and reversing cognitive decline.
 In a small trial of his program, Dr. Bredesen observed significant improvement in 9 out of 10 subjects within a 3 to 6-month period.
 The only person who wasn’t helped had very late-stage Alzheimer’s Disease.

 Dr. Bredesen has identified subtypes of cognitive impairment, allowing treatments to be customized for each patient.
 Dr. Bredesen’s protocol (ReCODE, for Reversing Cognitive Decline) includes testing to screen for and uncover what is causing mental function to become impaired, and treatments to prevent and reverse decline.

 Training in Implementing the Protocol

-I recently completed training in implementing Dr. Bredesen’s protocol, allowing me to help people seeking ways to slow, stop or reverse the terminal progression of Alzheimer’s disease.
+In 2017, I completed training in implementing Dr. Bredesen’s protocol, allowing me to help people seeking ways to slow, stop or reverse the terminal progression of Alzheimer’s disease.
 This program is ideally suited for people with early symptoms of cognitive impairment (Subjective Cognitive Impairment or SCI) and the more advanced condition called Mild Cognitive Impairment (MCI).